QuasiGeoid/Data-Source-API-Analyst-Test/README.md

 ---

 ### 4. Headers
-**Test Purpose:**
+**Purpose**
-To ensure the correct Content-Type and Link headers and `text_matches` (🧪 _"With text match metadata"_ test in Postman) field are returned.
+- To ensure the correct Content-Type and Link headers and `text_matches` (🧪 _"With text match metadata"_ test in Postman) field are returned.

 **Why:**
-Ensures the API communicates its response format correctly.
+- Ensures the API communicates its response format correctly.

 **Results:**
 ✅ **Passed**